CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/020-setup-sso.md

     kubectl create secret generic "myorg-sso-cs" -n cluedin --from-literal=clientSecret="Xcy8Q~....."
     ```

-    In the command, replace _Xcy8Q~....._ with your Azure app registration secret.
+    In the command, replace _Xcy8Q~....._ with your Azure app registration secret value.

 1. In Azure Cloud Shell, run the following command to create a new empty file: